thundergnat/Date-Discordian/README.md

 Exports a single subroutine: `discordian()`.
 When given a Gregorian date, returns the text description or hash of date elementsof the corresponding Discordian date.

 Will accept the same parameters a the internal Date class.
+Will also accept the keyword today.

 ```perl6
 # Get textual date conversions